Optimal input states for quantifying the performance of continuous-variable unidirectional and bidirectional teleportation: Multiplicativity of energy-constrained channel fidelity

 The {\it sub-multiplicative} property \eqref{new8_eqn6} is well known.
 An interesting consequence of Theorems \ref{main_thm1} and \ref{main_thm2} is that the inequality in \eqref{new8_eqn6} can be strict.
 In particular, we have

 whenever $2E \leq (1+\xi)/(2+3\xi)$.
-This is shown in Figure~\ref{new8_plot1} for $\xi=0.1.$ Thus, a consequence of our result on bidirectional teleportation is that the energy-constrained channel fidelity is not multiplicative, i.e., entanglement between a reference and the channel inputs provides a benefit in distinguishing an identity channel from an additive-noise channel, when there is an energy constraint.
+This is illustrated in Figure~\ref{new8_plot1}, which plots the difference between the right-hand and the left-hand side of \eqref{new8_eqn8} for $\xi=0.5$.
+Thus, a consequence of our result on bidirectional teleportation is that the energy-constrained channel fidelity is not multiplicative, i.e., entanglement between a reference and the channel inputs provides a benefit in distinguishing an identity channel from an additive-noise channel, when there is an energy constraint.